Gel Polish Remover Machines – Do They Work?

 Here’s how that compares to gel polish remover machines:

-• The foil wrap method creates more mess and you need more supplies.
+• The foil wrap method creates more mess and requires more supplies.

 • The foil wrap method takes longer – 20-30 minutes in total.